crhntr/muxt/docs/template_names.md

 > - "GET /static/" matches a GET request whose path begins with "/static/".
 > - "example.com/" matches any request to the host "example.com".
 > - "example.com/{$}" matches requests with host "example.com" and path "/".
 > - "/b/{bucket}/o/{objectname...}" matches paths whose first segment is "b" and whose third segment is "o".
+The name "
-The name "bucket" denotes the second segment and "objectname" denotes the remainder of the path.
+    bucket" denotes the second segment and "objectname" denotes the remainder of the path.

 _TODO add more documentation on form and typed arguments_